 The carpenter screwdriver is made of a round rod and flat tip.
 Its handle is made flat from two sides (as shown in the figure).
 This enables the worker to exert full force or the screwdriver.

 The bolster screwdriver has a type of nut, which is welded to the top of the shaft under the handle.
 If a screw is tightened on a surface, you can loosen it by applying additional torque by turning the welded nut with the help of a wrench.

 The bolster screwdriver are able to withstand maximum pressure loads in any conditions.

 16. Multipurpose Screwdriver

-Multipurpose screwdriver has a shank with a hexagonal hole at the end where it can fit a variety of drivers on both sides, with drivers or depending on the use of the set.
-Because they offer more versatility and economy of space, they are a very common toolset among who have only basic requirements.
+The multipurpose screwdriver has a shank with a hexagonal hole at the end where it can fit a variety of drivers on both sides, with drivers or depending on the use of the set.
+Because they offer more versatility and economy of space, they are a very common toolset among those who have only basic requirements.